TimeMaster18/Project-Rechained/README.md

 - Launch the game in **offline mode, single player**
 - Play **any map**, **Survival** or **Endless** modes
 - Play with **all Heroes** and Custom **Loadouts**
-  - Choose Traps and Gear
+  - Choose Traps (with trap parts) and Gear
-  - Choose your skin and your dye
+  - Choose Guardians, Traits and Consumables
-  - Choose Guardians and Consumables
+- **Save your loadouts and share them with other players**
 - Hero, Guardian and **Trap Tiers** are matched with enemy/map level
 - **New extra difficulties** for every map
 - **New Mods**: